 By 1994 the event had certainly moved to the mainstream.
 In a controversial move the ABC screened a 50-minute programme of edited highlights at 8.30pm.
 Despite the criticism the show gave the ABC its best ever Sunday night ratings.
 In 1997 the event moved over to Channel Ten, the first commercial broadcaster to cover the event.

-Despite some warning it came as a huge surprise to many when the Sydney Gay and Lesbian Mardi Gras went into receivership in March 2002.
-A combination of reduced tourist numbers after September 11th, a tripling of insurance costs and a stubbornly high cost base had sent the organisation into the red.
+Throughout the late '90s and early part of this century, Mardi Gras continued to grow in tourist and spectator numbers along with an increase in the quality of the events and the scope of the festival.
+By 2002 the organisation had grown to encompass a large full-time staff, including its own travel organisation.
+So it came as a huge surprise to many when the Sydney Gay and Lesbian Mardi Gras went into receivership in March 2002.
+A combination of reduced tourist numbers after the 2001 World Trade Center attack, a tripling of insurance costs and a stubbornly high cost base had sent the organisation into the red.

 A group of community organisations intervened at this point to fund a new organisation, New Mardi Gras, to ensure the continuity of the event and to buy the intellectual property from the creditors.
 Since 2002, New Mardi Gras has effectively run the key elements of the Mardi Gras season – a festival of approximately 100 different arts events, a 70,000-person daytime picnic called Fair Day, the Parade Post-Parade Party.

-After a couple of turbulent years Mardi Gras is back to its old form.
-In 2006 Conde Nast named it as one of the world’s top ten costume parades in the world.
-Meanwhile Planetout named it as the best gay event in the world.
-In 2008 we celebrated our 30th Anniversary.
-In 2012 we produced our largest ever Parade with 10,000 colourful participants.
+After a couple of turbulent years Mardi Gras was back to its old form.
+In 2006 Conde Nast named it as one of the world’s top ten costume parades, and Planetout named it as the best gay event in the world.
+In 2008 we marked our 30th Anniversary, and in 2012 we produced our largest ever Parade with 10,000 colourful participants.
+It's continued to grow since then, and now we look forward to celebrating an extravagant 40th anniversary festival in 2018.

-For more information about Mardi Gras and gay Sydney in general you can visit the Pride History Group.
+For more information about Mardi Gras and gay Sydney, visit the Pride History Group.

 Saturday 28 June 1980